chiubaca/notes/permanent-notes/holograpic-cards-soft-spotlight.md

 ## Intro

-My [digital business card](https://im.chiubaca.com) is inspired by this [3d pokemon cards with css](https://deck-24abcd.netlify.app/) demo this [twitter post](https://twitter.com/akella/status/1584473504975446016?s=20&t=2l6I8nucAA3OYEAPHUHTPg)which uses a similar effect.
+My [digital business card](https://im.chiubaca.com) is inspired by this amazing [3d pokemon cards demo](https://deck-24abcd.netlify.app/) demo and also this [twitter post](https://twitter.com/akella/status/1584473504975446016?s=20&t=2l6I8nucAA3OYEAPHUHTPg)which uses a similar effect.

-I want to break down some of the techniques involved in multi-part blog series.
-In this post we'll focus on just the...
+I want to break down some of the techniques involved in a multi-part blog series.
+In this post we'll focus on just the  soft spotlight effect.
-## The spotlight effect

 The effect is extremely subtle when you interact with these 3D cards. it mimics the reflection of a light source shining down on the card.
 This effect adds that extra level of realism to your 3D card.